-- M. Reclassifications: Certain amounts in the 2021 financial statements may have been reclassified to conform to the 2022 presentation. - N. Events Occurring After Reporting Date: The District has evaluated events and transactions that occurred between June 30, 2022 and September 30 2022, which is the date the financial statements were available to be issued, for possible disclosure and recognition in the financial statements. - O. Estimates: The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amount of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported revenues and expenses during the reporting period.
-Actual results could differ from those estimates.
+- M. Reclassifications: Certain amounts in the 2022 financial statements may have been reclassified to conform to the 2023 presentation. - N. Events Occurring After Reporting Date: The District has evaluated events and transactions that occurred between June 30, 2023 and September 30 2023, which is the date the financial statements were available to be issued, for possible disclosure and recognition in the financial statements. - O. Estimates: The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amount of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported revenues and expenses during the reporting period.
+Actual resultscould differ from those estimates.
 Estimates and assumptions are made in a variety of areas, including computation of encumbrances, compensated absences, potential contingent liabilities and useful lives of long-lived assets.

 P. Deferred Outflows and Inflows of Resources: In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The District has three items that qualify for reporting in this category.
 The first item is related to pensions reported in the district-wide Statement of Net Position.
-This represents the differences between expected and actual experience and changes of assumptions.
-The second item is.
-District contributions to the pension systems (TRS and ERS Systems) subsequent to the measurement date.
+This represents the differences between expected the actual experience and changes of assumptions, the net difference between projected and actual earnings on pension plan investments, and changes in proportion.
+The second item is District contributions to the pension systems (TRS and ERS Systems) subsequent to the measurement date.
 The third item relates to OPEB reporting in the district-wide statement of Net Position.
 This amount represents employer contributions subsequent to the measurement date, differences between expected and actual experience, and changes of assumptions.

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The District has two items that qualifies for reporting in this category.
 The first item is related to pensions reported in the district-wide Statement of Net positon.
-This represents the differences between expected and actual experience, changes of assumptions, changes in proportion, and net difference between projected and actual earnings on pension plan investments.
-The second item is related to OPEB reported in the district-wide Statement of other provide in the district-wide statement of net position.
-This amount represents changes in assumptions or other inputs.
+This represents the differences between expected and actual experience, changes of assumptions and changes in proportion.
+The second item is related to OPEB reported in the district-wide Statement of other is related in the district-wide statement of other is related to assumptions or other inputs.